Starlite: Replication

-A YouTube user, NightHawkInLight, attempted in 2018 to create materials that replicated the properties of Starlite.
-Observing that the mechanism that generates an expanding carbon foam in Starlite is similar to black snake fireworks, NightHawkInLight concocted a formula using cornstarch, baking soda, and PVA glue.
+YouTuber Ben Cusick, of the channel NightHawkInLight, attempted in 2018 to create materials that replicated the properties of Starlite.
+Observing that the mechanism that generates an expanding carbon foam in Starlite is similar to black snake fireworks, Cusick concocted a formula using cornstarch, baking soda, and PVA glue.
 After drying, the hardened material creates a thin layer of carbon foam on the surface when exposed to high heat, insulating the material from further heat transfer.
-He later improved it by taking out the PVA glue and baking soda, and adding in flour, sugar and borax.
-Using borax and flour makes it less expensive, mold and insect resistant, and allows it to work when dry.
+He later improved it by substituting flour, sugar and borax in place of PVA glue and baking soda.
+Using borax and flour made the material cheaper, mold and insect resistant, and workable when dry.

-Several experiments testing the replication and variant recipes show that they can handle lasers, thermite, torches, etc. But the replication recipe failed when it was used to make a crucible for an induction furnace.
+Several experiments testing the replication and variant recipes showed that they could handle lasers, thermite, and torches, but the replication recipe failed when it was used to make a crucible for an induction furnace.